LaunchCoderGirlSTL/Java-Learning-Track/docs/_sources/lessons/lesson03.rst.txt

 #.
 Practice from Section 3: :doc:`Entertainment <assignments/entertainment>` - **Not Graded - Be Prepared to Demo to Group**
 #.
 Self-Evaluation Checklist: "Variables, Conditions, If, Input/Output" - **Complete and Bring to Next Meet-up**

 ..
-Sandwhich Shop and Entertainment have their own assignment pages
+Sandwhich Shop and Entertainment have their own assignment pages on Canvas